-- Basic guideline: If you sweat in it, you need to wash it after wearing.
+- Basic guideline: If you sweat in it, you need to wash it after each wearing.
 This goes for socks and underwear, as well as gym clothes and things worn while working in the garden or yard.

 - Wash outer layers less often.
 (4-5 uses) Sweaters, hoodies, casual jackets and shirts worn over tees or tank-tops don’t come in direct contact with sweaty skin, so they don’t need laundering after every wear.
 Give them the sniff test on the pits and check for stains.
 If they look fine, hang them up to wear again.

 - Women’s blouses and men’s dress shirts: (2 uses) Chances are, you don’t get sweaty at the office.
 If there are no food stains, hang them and wear a second time.